 What are toes to bar good for?

-Toes to bar work your abdominals, hips, back, shoulders, triceps, biceps, and improve your grip strength to give you a full-body workout.
+Toes to bar are good for your abdominals, hips, back, shoulders, triceps, biceps, and improve your grip strength to give you a full-body workout.

 Are toes to rings easier than toes to bar?

-Yes, they are regarded as slightly easier because you can use your body weight to build momentum and complete the movement.
+Yes, toes to rings are easier than toes to bar.
+They are regarded as slightly easier because you can use your body weight to build momentum and complete the movement.

 Why can’t I do toes to bar?